Designing Home with Sophie Gannon

 I grew up nearby and my family lived nearby so I was just driving on Grange Road and saw the real estate board and the very first line was something like “Graeme Gunn-designed 1970s townhouse.”

-The fact that they mentioned Graham Gunn piqued my interest - I’m nowhere near an architect but I did a history of architecture degree and I’m on the Robin Boyd Foundation, and I do have an interest in architecture.
+The fact that they mentioned Graeme Gunn piqued my interest – I’m nowhere near an architect but I did a history of architecture degree and I’m on the Robin Boyd Foundation, and I do have an interest in architecture.

 What drew you to your town house?

-Initially it was the pedigree and history of the home.
-It was built and designed by the superstars of Australian architecture, landscape design and interior design in the 1960's - designed by Graeme Gunn and built in 1967-68 for John Ridge, one of the founders of Merchant Builders' she says.
-'The garden is an Ellis Stones garden, and the interiors, including the kitchen and living room cabinetry, were designed by Janne Faulkner from Nexus Designs.
-Janne had done some work for my mum and dad, so when I found out the interiors were by Nexus Designs everything was clicking.
+The garden is an Ellis Stones garden, and the interiors, including the kitchen and living room cabinetry, were designed by Janne Faulkner from Nexus Designs.
+Janne had done some work for my parents, so when I found out the interiors were by Nexus Designs everything was clicking.
 There was also the fact it is on a park with views to the Yarra River.

 Did you ever meet Janne Faulkner and Graeme Gunn?